 Munro also convinced the Poonjar Royal Family to acquire the land and start plantation and eventually, he got the land successfully.
 After that, he formed North Travancore Land Planting & Agriculture Society in 1879.
 The organisation soon saw great success in the cultivation of crops including cardamom, coffee, cinchona, etc.

-Tree House Stay.
+4. Treehouse Stay.
 Did you know that in the local language a treehouse is known as Erumadam?
-A treehouse is an eco-accommodation facility which is made of natural materials like bamboo, coir, hay as well as straw.
+Treehouse is an eco-accommodation facility which is made of natural materials like bamboo, coir, hay as well as straw.
 Moreover, this concept is coming up in various parts of Kerala and Munnar is one of them.

 Munnar is simply a terrific place filled with the lush beauty of nature.
 For anyone seeking adventure and the beauty of nature, cannot miss Munnar at all.
 It is located at an approximate distance of 2,654, 477, 1,363, and 2,260 km from Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Here is how you can travel to Munnar via the following means of transportation.

 By Air.
 Cochin International Airport is the nearest airport to reach Munnar via air.
 The airport is (approx) 125 kilometres away and is well-established, serving regular and connecting flights by renowned airline services such as Air India, Indigo, SpiceJet etc. it is well-routed with major cities of India including Delhi, Mumbai, Kolkata, and Chennai.
 Regular taxi services from the airport to Munnar are readily available.